Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis in Strong Gravitational Lensing: Data Generation

 The background sources are real pixelated galaxy images from a set of 8\,000 elliptical galaxies originating from the DESI survey \citep{Dey_2019_DESI}, selected and compiled in \citet{Missa_2024_Desi_dataset}.

 Figure~\ref{fig:lenses_NPE} shows a sample of 40 strong lenses from the training data distribution of the SNPE.
 The pixel size is 0.04 arcsec and the PSF is a Gaussian PSF with a full width half maximum size of 0.04 arcsec.
 The observed variety is similar to the images used to train the NRE.
+The pixel size and noise are different from the data used in the NRE, because we use different code bases, and we adapt the NRE image generation to use \texttt{caustics} and data specification to match the expected full ten year LSST survey data quality.
+This can make the sensitivity to systematics more pronounced in the case of the higher resolution data, since sub-pixel changes in the lower resolution of the NRE can be pixel changes in the higher-resolution images of the SNPE.

 The training parameter distribution is displayed in Table~\ref{tab:training_parameter_SNPE}.
-The table shows the training parameter distributions for the main deflector, for the source images we use real images as mentioned above.
+The table shows the training parameter distributions for the main deflector, for the source images we use -- as mentioned above -- real images.